ncarvajalc/codelabs-iau/markdown/crear-pptx/crear-pptx.md

 This produces a left column with another column with an image at the right

+Remember to use line-breaks between different elements using markdown syntax.

 Use latex formatted equations in markdown when asked for equations
 ```